1948 Boston Red Sox season: Regular season

 In 1948, Kramer led the American League in winning percentage.
 The manager of the team was former New York Yankees manager Joe McCarthy, who replaced the outgoing Joe Cronin.
 Cronin had led the Red Sox to an 83–71 record in 1947, finishing in third place.

 Throughout 1948, the Sox, New York Yankees, and the Cleveland Indians slugged it out for the pennant.
 At the end of the regular season, Boston and Cleveland were tied for first place.
 Each team had a record of 96 wins and 58 losses, two games ahead of the Yankees.

 American League Playoff

 At the end of the season, the Red Sox and the Indians were tied for first place.
 This led to the American League's first-ever one-game playoff.
 The game was played at Fenway Park on Monday, October 4, 1948.
 The start time was 1:15 pm EST.

 McCarthy picked former St. Louis Browns pitcher Denny Galehouse, who had an 8–7 pitching record, to be his starter.
+According to Mel Parnell, McCarthy chose Galehouse on the basis that he pitched well in relief against the Indians in Cleveland, whilst Billy Hitchcock reasoned that McCarthy chose Galehouse on the grounds that Galehouse's slider would keep Cleveland's right-handed hitters away from Fenway's left-field wall.

 The Indians won the game by the score of 8–3.
 Indians third baseman Ken Keltner contributed to the victory with his single, double, and 3-run homer over the Green Monster in the 4th inning.
 Later, McCarthy said he had no rested arms and that there was no else who could pitch.
 Mel Parnell and Ellis Kinder claimed that they were both ready to pitch.